timothylimyl/Extended_Kalman_Filter/README.md

 #### 1. No Sensor

-An example of the car tracking the bicycle without use any sensor data (no estimation produced):
+An example of the car tracking the bicycle without use of any sensor data (no estimation):

 ![](result_images/no_sensor.PNG)